** FOR 2026, this tour will be replaced by tour code XCM **

 Over the course of its tumultuous history, the city had to be extensively reconstructed; the earthquake of 1667 destroyed much of the city; and in recent memory, the town was bombarded by over 2,000 shells in 1991-92.
 After great international efforts, the city has been restored to its former glory, with its towering fortifications, magnificent medieval architecture, red tiled roofs, winding paved streets and picturesque harbours.

-The afternoon is yours for independent exploration.
+The afternoon is yours for independent exploration in this magical place.

 Overnight in Dubrovnik.